active-group/javamagazin-serie-funktionale-programmierung/property-based-testing/README.md

 run`, and `sbt console` will start a Scala 3 REPL.

-However, as the article is concerned with testing, you are probably more interested in running the test suite with `sbt test`, or go start a sbt test console with `sbt "Test / console"`.
+However, as the article is concerned with testing, you are probably more interested in running the test suite with `sbt test`, or start a sbt test console with `sbt "Test / console"`.